MateuszFurman1/Workshop_1/README.md

-Repozytor created for forts workshop tasks from bootcamp
+Repository created for first workshop tasks from Coder's Lab bootcamp